 For new leases, the Group has chosen to apply the interest rate implicit in the lease.
 Aircraft lease agreements do not clearly define the implicit interest rate as defined by IFRS 16.
 Since the fair values of the aircraft are provided by third parties, SAS has decided to calculate the interest rate to be used for discounting the lease liabilities based on fair values available for the aircraft.
 The rate is calculated per contract.
-The rate implicit in the lease is defined as the rate that causes the sum of the present value of lease payments and the present value of the residual value of the underlying asset.
+The rate implicit in the lease is defined as the rate that causes the sum of the present value of lease payments and the present value of the residual value of the underlying asset at the end of the lease to equal the fair value of the underlying asset.